Best Original Shows to Stream

 At first glance, BoJack Horseman seems like a lighthearted sitcom about talking animals in Hollywood.
 Sit through even one episode, though, and you'll notice that it's a deep and thoughtful exegesis on the nature of clinical depression and the pitfalls of celebrity culture — with plenty of lighthearted talking animal jokes, though.
 BoJack Horseman (Will Arnett) is a washed-up sitcom star (also a bipedal talking horse) whose constant self-sabotage is equally entertaining and heartbreaking.

 Arrested Development never quite found enough viewers during its first three seasons on Fox, but Netflix knew that this quirky, bizarre sitcom could get a second chance online.
 Season 4 of Arrested Development reunited the dysfunctional Bluth family, as its middle son, Michael (Jason Bateman) tries to rein in his relatives' bizarre schemes.
 There's a Fantastic Four parody, a reality show in a women's prison and even a murder mystery.
 Just roll with it.
 While that reunion didn't hit the nail on the head, due to how its cast were spread unevenly through each episode, the fifth season did a better job.

 House of Cards

 A remake of the popular British drama of the same name, House of Cards stars Kevin Spacey as ambitious, amoral politician Frank Underwood.
 Being a powerful congressman isn't enough for Underwood and his scheming wife, and the two will do whatever's necessary — legal or not — to advance in Washington's ruthless political machine.
 This is the series that put Netflix original content on the map, and it's still one of the service's most inspired shows.
-Its next, and final, season will not feature Kevin Spacey, after allegations of his misconduct with colleagues led to Netflix cutting ties with the actor.
-We're not sure that means for Claire Underwood (Robin Wright), his wife, but she has our vote.
+Its final season, House of Cards did not include Spacey, after allegations of his misconduct with colleagues led to Netflix cutting ties with the actor.
+Critics agreed, though, that the show did not suffer from his absence.